vsbuffalo/dotfiles/README.md

  - Links `~/.zshrc` to `dotfiles/zshrc`
  - Links `~/.gitconfig`
  - Links `~/.tmux.conf`
+ - Links `~/.ipython/`
  - Creates `~/.global_ignore` from Github's `.gitignore` files and sets up Git colors
  - Links `~/.Rprofile` and installs some R packages
  - Stores and links NeoVim's files (see below).
  - Installs [joe](https://github.com/karan/joe), which is a nifty tool for getting gitignore files.

+## Things to do manually after a new bootstrap

+1. Set up a conda profile (e.g. basesci), install ipython, etc.

 ## Linux minimum environment